antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 var tcs = new TaskCompletionSource<int>(TaskContinuationOptions.RunContinuationsAsynchronously); // warning CA2247
 ```

 Unless you are already aware of the issue you may stare at this for a bit before you see it.
 The problem is that this constructor does not take a `TaskContinuationOptions` enum it takes a `TaskCreationOptions` enum.
+What is actually happening is that we are calling the constructor for `TaskCompletionSource` that accepts `object`!
 Considering how similar their names are and that they have very similar values this mistake is easy to make.

 ```
 Warning CA2247: Argument contains TaskContinuationsOptions enum instead of TaskCreationOptions enum.